Nonlinear Mechanics and Fields

 nodePositionVector(problem)

 Returns the position vectors of all mesh nodes as a VectorField (initial configuration).
+Returning vector is always a 3D vector.

 Returns: R